 In Arizona, dog bite laws are based on a legal concept known as strict liability.
 This means that the owner of the dog is held legally responsible for any injuries caused by their dog regardless of whether they knew their dog would bite or attack someone and regardless of whether they attacked in a manner that was negligent.

 It does not matter under Arizona Revised Statutes if the dog and the person who is bitten is “on a public place or lawfully in or on a private place, including the property of the owner of the dog.”
-If the person who the dog bites is lawfully on the premises, the dog owner is responsible.
+If the person whom the dog bites is lawfully on the premises, the dog owner is responsible.

 If you or someone you love is bitten by a dog, schedule a free case review with Hastings and Hastings.
 We’re here to help.